Beyond Anger: How to Hold On to Your Heart and Your Humanity in the Midst of Injustice

 Man’s Search for Meaning

-This consummate classic is a must read for everyone – multiple times.
+This consummate classic is a must-read for everyone – multiple times.
 Frankl’s experience in concentration camps during WWII is analyzed through his psychiatrist lens and the framework of logotherapy.
 Fundamental to understanding the meaning of life is to have a purpose and direction.
 Perhaps the most interesting quote is in the Afterword – written by William Winslade.
 In the Afterword, Winslade notes that while Freud explored depth psychology – focusing on the past, Frankl practiced “height” psychology – focus on the future.
-His insights into the meaning of suffering, coping with hopelessness, and deriving meaning from life itself are must reads and must remembers.
-A great book.
+His insights into the meaning of suffering, coping with hopelessness, and deriving meaning from life itself are must-reads and must remember—a great book.

 Overcoming Obstacles to Meditation: A Short Guide

-There are a lot of books on meditation out there, and I’ve read more than I care to count.
+There are many books on meditation out there, and I’ve read more than I care to count.
 I struggle with it mightily, and this book is one of the best at explaining why and how to overcome the obstacles.
-Written by an author who knows what he’s writing about at a deep level, this is a must read for any meditator.
+Written by an author who knows what he’s writing about at a deep level, this is a must-read for any meditator.

 The Sorites Principle: How to harness the power of perseverance

 Little by little, we make progress.
 It is in the giant leaps that we fail.
 So says Ian Gibbs and his book on making slow and steady changes to get overall progress.
 Our impatience is our biggest enemy and manifests as Grog, our animal instincts.
 Conquering this isn’t possible.
 You must harness it.
 The book shows you how.